Writing Dialogue: Eight Straightforward Tips (Plus Examples)

 It’s the speaker’s name (or a pronoun referring to them) plus a speaking verb.
 This “tags” the dialogue as belonging to a particular character.

 When I was a budding writer at primary school, I remember being taught to vary dialogue tags – we had to come up with a list of different words to use instead of “said”.
-While this is a great exercise for building a child’s vocabulary, it’s a useless one for real writers.
+While this is a great exercise for building a child’s vocabulary, it’s not great training for a fiction writer.

 But if you throw in a few unusual dialogue tags, those will stand out.
 Tags like “snarled” or “expostulated” probably don’t belong in your story, unless you’re writing a humorous piece.